Debian/dput-ng/docs/reference/hooks.rst

 ------------------------

-Throughout this overview, we'll be looking at the :func:`dput.hooks.basics.validate_checksums` pre-upload hook.
+Throughout this overview, we'll be looking at the :func:`dput.hooks.checksum.validate_checksums` pre-upload hook.
 It's one of the most simple hooks, and demonstrates the concept very clearly.

 To start to understand how this all works, let's take a step back and